Godfrey Sampson

 However, most of his output in the 1930s consisted of short choral works, regularly published by Novello.
 A recital of his vocal and choral music was broadcast by BBC Radio on 23 June 1935, conducted by Leslie Woodgate.
 Sampson returned to larger form composition towards the end of his life with the Suite for Strings (1946), and a 15-minute setting of Edgar Allen Poe's The Bells for eight part choir and orchestra (1946).

 In the 1920s, Sampson was an organist at his father's church, St Paul's, New Beckenham, Kent.
 He later played the organ and conducted the choir at Claygate Parish Church while teaching at nearby Milbourne Lodge School.
 He served in the RAF between 1942 and 1945.
-He was the teacher and close friend of composer Bruce Montgomery who, under the pen-name Edmund Crispin, based the character of Geoffrey Vintner on him in Holy Disorders (1945).
+He was the teacher and close friend of composer Bruce Montgomery who, under the pen-name Edmund Crispin, based the character of Geoffrey Vintner on him in his detective novel Holy Disorders (1945).
 The novel Swan Song (1946) is dedicated to him.
 He died in Claygate, aged 47, from malignant hypertension.